EntrustCorporation/draft-rats-pkix-evidence/draft-ounsworth-rats-pkix-evidence.md

 Evidence claim if it is missing information required by the appraisal policy.
 For example, a Relying Party which requires a FIPS-certified device SHOULD reject Evidence if it does not contain sufficient information to determine the FIPS certification status of the device.
-It is RECOMMENDED for Attesters to include as many claims as they have available data for.

 ## Device Identifier {#sect-deviceID}